Man About Town (2006 film): Soundtrack

+Critical reception

+DVD Talk, "Some of the worst screenwriting and directorial lethargy I've seen in the last year."

+The A.V.
+Club, "The film's disparate strains come together in a clattering farcical climax, but precious little seems to be at stake."

 Home media

 Lionsgate Entertainment distributed the film on DVD in the US.
 The DVD included the bonus features "Visual Journaling", "Talk to My Agent", deleted scenes, and bloopers.
 It contained a 16×9 widescreen version, 5.1 and 2.0 Dolby Digital audio, English and Spanish subtitles, and English closed captions.